-Michela Giorcelli is an Assistant Professor of Economics at the University of California – Los Angeles.
-Her research is in economic history and applied microeconomics, with focus on the development and diffusion of management and technology innovations and their impact on firm productivity.
-She is a Faculty Research Fellow at the National Bureau of Economic Research, a Research Fellow at the Center from Economic Policy Research, a Research Affiliate at the CESifo Research Network, and a Faculty Affiliate at the California Center for Population Research.
+Michela Giorcelli is an Associate Professor (with tenure) at the Department of Economics of UCLA, a Faculty Research Fellow at the National Bureau of Economic Research, a Research Fellow at the Center from Economic Policy Research, a Research Affiliate at the CESifo Research Network, and a Faculty Affiliate at the California Center for Population Research.
 She received her Ph.D. in Economics from Stanford University in 2016.

 Google Scholar Citations